benblasco/fedoralaptop/hashi_vault/README.md

 ## Introduction

-This repo shows you how to spin up Hashicorp vault in a container using podman in rootless mode
+This repo shows you how to spin up Hashicorp vault in a container using podman in rootless mode.

+## Assumed Knowledge

+- Linux (particularly Fedora, RHEL, and derivatives)
+- Containers
+- Podman (or Docker)

 ## How to deploy Hashicorp Vault in a container with Podman